olimorris/onedarkpro.nvim/README.md

 ### Terminal themes
 The theme comes with [Alacritty](https://github.com/alacritty/alacritty) and [Kitty](https://github.com/kovidgoyal/kitty) themes.
 These can be found in the [extras](https://github.com/olimorris/onedarkpro.nvim/tree/main/extras) folder.

-### Helper functions
+### Helpers

 #### Theme color tables
-To enable plugins to match this theme, a helper function, `get_colors()`, has been included.
+To enable the theme's colors to be extracted and used elsewhere in the Neovim config, a helper function, `get_colors()`, has been included.
 This returns a table of the theme's current colors.

 ```lua
 local colors = require("onedarkpro").get_colors("onelight")
 print(colors.purple) -- #9a77cf
 ```

-Changing the theme from `onelight` to `onedark` would return a new table of colors.
+> **Note:** Changing the theme from `onelight` to `onedark` would return a new table of colors.

 > **Note:** Setting a `ColorScheme` autocommand which refreshes the configuration of the relevant plugin will ensure that they are using the correct colors from **One Dark Pro**